chrisdurfee/base/README.md

 Builder.render(page, container);
 ```

-To allow more reusability, you create static elements as Atoms and Organisms.
-Atoms and Organisms should use composition.
+To allow more reusability, you create static elements as atoms and organisms.
+Atoms and organisms should use composition.
 These can be used in multiple components and layouts.

 ```javascript
 import { Atom } from '@base-framework/base';